-2.2 FISHER OBSERVATIONS
+2.1 FISHER OBSERVATIONS

 Hawaii fishermen Clay Tam and Roy Morioka started the fisher observations initiative in 2020 to add traditional and local ecological knowledge, and on-the-water observations to fishery-dependent data sources in the annual SAFE reports.
-Fisher observations from 2020 can be found in the pelagic and the respective archipelagic reports (WPRFMC 2021a; WPRFMC 2021b; WPRFMC 2021d).
+Fisher observations from 2021 can be found in the pelagic and the respective archipelagic reports (WPRFMC 2022a; WPRFMC 2022b; WPRFMC 2022c; WPRFMC 2022d).

-In 2021, the Council collected archipelagic fisher observations during quarterly advisory panel meetings for Guam and the CNMI.
+During 2022, the Council collected archipelagic fisher observations during quarterly advisory panel meetings for Guam and the CNMI.
 Input collected by fishers during these meetings was limited to Advisory Panel members.
-The Council also convened a meeting dedicated to Mariana Archipelago fisher observations on February 23, 2022.
-This meeting included Guam and CNMI Advisory Panel members but also included other individuals from their respective fishing communities.
-The full results from these fisher observation meetings will be made available as a PIFSC data report.
-The Mariana Archipelago fisher observations from 2021 presented here will begin with a summary of information from quarterly advisory panel meetings, separated by island, followed by a summary of archipelagic fisher observations data collected from the February meeting.
+The Council also convened a meeting dedicated to Guam and CNMI fisher observations on February 7, 2023.
+This meeting included Guam and CNMI Advisory Panel members, but also included other individuals from their respective fishing communities.
+The full results from these fisher observation meetings is available as a PIFSC data report.
+The Marianas archipelagic fisher observations will begin with a summary quarterly advisory panel meetings from the 2022 calendar year, separated by island area, followed by a summary of 2022 archipelagic fisher observations data collected from the February 2023 meeting.

-2.2.1 Information from Advisory Panel Meetings
+2.1.1 Information from Advisory Panel Meetings

-2.2.1.1 CNMI
+2.1.1.1 CNMI - Saipan